Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 <p align="center">
 <img width="79%" src="https://www.cloudflare.com/img/learning/ddos/glossary/dos-attack/dos-vs-ddos-attack.png" />
 </p>

+* **Volumetric Attack**
+	* **Ping Flood**
+		- *A ping flood is a simple denial-of-service attack where the attacker overwhelms the victim with ICMP "echo request" packets.*
+	* **UDP Flood**
+		- *A UDP flood is a form of volumetric Denial-of-Service (DoS) attack where the attacker targets and overwhelms random ports on the host with IP packets containing User Datagram Protocol (UDP) packets.*

+* **Protocol Attack**
+	* **SYN Flood/TCP SYN Attack**
+		- A SYN flood is a form of denial-of-service attack in which an attacker sends a succession of SYN requests to a target's system in an attempt to consume enough server resources to make the system unresponsive to legitimate traffic

+* **Application Attack**
+	* **SlowLoris Attack**
+		- *Tries to keep many connections to the target web server open and hold them open as long as possible*

+* **Amplification Attack**
+	* Generate a high volume of packets to flood the target website without alerting the intermediary, by returning a large reply to a small request.
+The basic defense against these attacks is blocking spoofed-source packets.

+* **Smurf Attack**
+	* Flooded with spoofed ping (ICMP) packets.

+> 🛑 **ICMP (Internet Control Message Protocol)** is an error-reporting protocol network devices like routers use to generate error messages to the source IP address when network problems prevent delivery of IP packets.

 ## Common Host Threats
 * **Spam** - Spam is electronic junk mail or junk newsgroup postings.
 Some people define spam even more generally as any unsolicited email.
 Real spam is generally email advertising for some product sent to a mailing list or newsgroup.